 When the complexity of control software exceeds a certain threshold, the usefulness of interim modularity takes on prominence.
 Relationships between ASML and various Dutch universities or software venture companies exist for such situations.
 ASML has a long-established relationship with a group of Dutch universities in which TU/e (Technische Universiteit Eindhoven), located in the castle town of Philips (Eindhoven), constitutes the main strength.
 Such a relationship is evident from many of the master's and doctoral theses executed in collaboration with ASML at TU/e's engineering department.
 ASML awards have been granted to students with excellent academic records every year.
 In addition, it should be noted that TU/e has been one of the top universities for software engineering in Europe.
-Second
+62

 A more noteworthy fact is that ASML recently introduced a novel software architecture based on UML (Unified Modeling language) from a fairly early period for the development of innovative dual-stage microlithography called TWINSCAN for 300 mm wafers (Gevers, 2000).
-57 The use of UML allows one to identify the interdependencies of key microlithography modules under development at a fairly high level of abstraction.
+The use of UML allows one to identify the interdependencies of key microlithography modules under development at a fairly high level of abstraction.
 The most significant benefit of using UML is that it can provide power of panopticon for various kinds of engineers and scientists at a highly abstract level.
-The UML extended by ASML with TU/e can automatically connect to the advanced simulator (called χ model) developed by TU/e so that the optimum controllability of various parallel and/or sequential processing can be confirmed beforehand, even at a much lower abstract level (e.g., Albu, 2003).
+The UML extended by ASML with TU/e can automatically connect to the advanced simulator (called

-55 The titles of some of these theses are "Improving throughput performance of Litho Cells at ASML: a simulation study with Arena" (2002), "Process dependency of level sensor: design of tools to investigate height process dependency in ASML PAS5500 and Twinscan Level Sensors" (2001), "Design verification of the Twinscan Control Software" (2000), "Influence of reticle handling on TWINSCAN throughput" (2000).
+&lt;sup>61 The titles of some of these theses are "Improving throughput performance of Litho Cells at ASML: a simulation study with Arena" (2002), "Process dependency of level sensor: design of tools to investigate height process dependency in ASML PAS5500 and Twinscan Level Sensors" (2001), "Design verification of the Twinscan Control Software" (2000), "Influence of reticle handling on TWINSCAN throughput" (2000).
 For details, see http://library.tue.nl/catalog/Vubis.csp?OpacLanguage=eng.

-56 The information comes from a software engineering expert.
+&lt;sup>62 The information comes from a software engineering expert.
 Prof. Edsger W. Dijkstra (1930-2002), the world renowned proponent of structured programming, used to be a faculty member at TU/e.

-57 UML has recently become very popular in the world in relation to object-orientated programming (see D'Souza and Willis: 1998).
+&lt;sup>63 UML has recently become very popular in the world in relation to object-orientated programming (see D'Souza and Willis: 1998).
 Table 1 in the previous section illustrates how Twinscan took complexity to another abstraction level compared to previous models.